d-rep/URL-Shortener/README.md

 -------
 The above commands will produce a WAR file in the directory `url-shortener-web/target/` that can be deployed to any recent Java application server (Servlet 2.4 or greater).

-Alternatively, you can simply run it like this from the command line, which uses embedded Tomcat 7:
+Alternatively, you can simply run it like this from the command line, which uses embedded Tomcat 7 as the app server and H2 as the database:

     cd url-shortener-web
     mvn tomcat7:run